dsalgador/master-thesis/README.md

 for our PD problem which is available in a GitHub repository [here](https://github.com/dsalgador/gym-pdsystem).

 ## Contents
 The following subsections are the main parts of the work.
 The first one is about classical reinforcement learning (the Q-learning algorithm).
 The second one focus on classical supervised Machine Learning using Neural Networks in the context of multiclass calssification.
-The third part focus ona more recent reinforcement learning algorithm called Policy Gradient, and which by the use of Neural networks scales much better than Q-learning with the classical approach.
+The third part focus on a more recent reinforcement learning algorithm called Policy Gradient, and which by the usage of Neural networks it scales much better than with Q-learning with the classical approach.

 ### 1. Q-learning (Classical Reinforcement Learning)
 In [this](https://github.com/dsalgador/master-thesis/tree/master/Q-learning) first part (from Chapter 4) we introduce Q-learning, one of the most popular value-based algorithms aimed to learn the optimal Q-values and from them define an optimal policy.
 Although Q-learning algorithm is a bit antiquate, it will serve us as an starting point to learn classical reinforcement learning by applying it to our product delivery problem.